MaaAssistantArknights/MaaAssistantArknights/docs/en/FAQ.md

 Tip 1: The `Current Stage` of auto battle that costs Sanity requires you to go to the screen with the start button.
 Please confirm they are not related.
 Tip 2: Follow the steps below until the problem is solved.

-1. Confirm that your simulator is supported in the [List of the Supported Simulators](List of the Supported Simulators.md).
+1. Confirm that your emulator is supported in the [List of the Supported Emulators](EMULATOR_SUPPORTS.md).
 2. Change the DPI to `320 dpi`.
 3. Change the resolution to landscape, `1280 * 720`.
-4. Try with another simulator, such as [Bluestacks international version](https://www.bluestacks.com/download.html) Nougat 64 bit.
-(Please note that you are required to switch on ADB in Bluestack simulator.)
+4. Try with another emulator, such as [Bluestacks international version](https://www.bluestacks.com/download.html) Nougat 64 bit.
+(Please note that you are required to switch on ADB in Bluestack emulator.)
 5. Submit an issue to us if the problem still exists.

 ### Custom Connection

 - Download [adb](https://dl.google.com/android/repository/platform-tools-latest-windows.zip) and unzip it.
-- Go to `Settings` - `Connection Settings`, and select the location of `adb.exe`, fill in the address of ADB (with the format of IP+port, e.g. `127.0.0.1:5555`), and choose the type of your simulator.
+- Go to `Settings` - `Connection Settings`, and select the location of `adb.exe`, fill in the address of ADB (with the format of IP+port, e.g. `127.0.0.1:5555`), and choose the type of your emulator.